HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-brachytherapy-prescription-delivery-intro.md

 ### Usage

 The following table shows valid combinations of modality, technique, and device for brachytherapy.
 They are not enforced in the profile.
 Other combinations and additional techniques may be possible.
-The modality is represented by Procedure.code, techique using the radiotherapyTechnique extension, and device by Procedure.usedCode.
+The modality is represented by Procedure.code, technique using the radiotherapyTechnique extension, and device by Procedure.usedCode.

 | **Brachytherapy Modality**    | **Technique (Delivery Method)**                  | **Delivery Device**                          |
 | ----------------------------- | ------------------------------------------------ | -------------------------------------------- |